Frequently Asked Questions - FAQ

-If you are accepted to the Ph.D. program in Renewal Studies and you decide to defer, your application will be reevaluated by the Ph.D. admissions committee.
+If you are accepted to the Ph.D. program in Theological Studies and you decide to defer, your application will be reevaluated by the Ph.D. admissions committee.
 Your application would then be reviewed along with all other applications for the next year, and a new admissions decision would be made.
 If you wait longer than a year and wish to attend the Ph.D. program, you will need to submit a new application.

 Students generally take 6 credit hours each semester during the coursework phase of the program.

-Students will generally take two courses during their first semester: Renewal Studies & the Academy and Theological German.
+Students will generally take two courses during their first semester: Theological Studies & the Academy and Theological German.
 If students have already met their modern language requirement, or if German is not required for their research interest, they may take another elective or core course.
 For information about Doctor of Philosophy courses see the University Catalog.